 - Classic Homemade Hummus

-- one can (15 ounces) black beans, drained and rinsed
+- 1 can (15 ounces) black beans, rinsed and drained (reduced sodium, if possible)

 - 1 tablespoon fresh lime juice

-- 1/2 cup firmly packed fresh cilantro, leaves and stems
+- ½ cup firmly packed fresh cilantro (leaves and tender stems)

 - 2 tablespoons water (more as needed to achieve desired consistency)

-- Blend all ingredients in a food processor until smooth.
+- Blend all ingredients in a food processor until smooth, scraping sides as needed.

-- Add water as needed to achieve desired consistency.
+- Add water, a tablespoon at a time, to achieve desired consistency.

-- Store in an airtight container in fridge and enjoy with vegetables, chips or as a sandwich spread.
+- Refrigerate in a covered container until ready to use.
+Enjoy with vegetables, chips, or as a sandwich spread.

 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.